tblair7/playlist_generation/blog.md

 id, title, channelID, views, likes, dislikes, duration_secs, dateUploaded, dateFound, discoveryTime_days

 I may see if I'm able to use the channelID to extract the channel name.
 There are a number of uploaders I'd like to track my listening tendencies over the years.
 I could certainly hard code channelIDs and their channel names but that's no fun and not the point of this project.
 I'll leave that bit until a later time though, because I want to start plotting things and also looking into the actual music files.
 I need to find a good Python package to help me with this.

+### August 28, 2018

+Two days after the fact, I realized that none of my pushes made it to GitHub.
+Additionally, I couldn't find the files that I had worked on and was worried that I had lost my work.
+However, it turns out that the branch and files were still there on my local repository but were hidden.
+After a bit of trouble shooting, I fixed the issue by merging my working branch, Aug26, with the master then pushing to GitHub from there.
+Note that the changes were already committed from the other day.

+git checkout master
+git merge Aug26
+git push